akdemirlab/HiCPlotter/README.md

 [Numpy, Scipy, Matplotlib](http://www.scipy.org/).

+* Please note: Scipy.signal module should be installed.
+Default install script for scipy may not contain this module.

 _HiCPlotter is tested on Mac OS (Mountain Lion and Yosemite) and Linux (RedHat 4.1.2-44 and 5.5-Final) systems._

 _HiCPlotter is purposefully designed with the least amount of dependencies to make it easily applicable._